Thailand chief monk visits Peshawar Museum, Takht Bhai ruins

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-They also received a briefing on Peshawar Museum, Buddhism heritage sites in Khyber Pakhtunkhwa.
+They also received a briefing on Peshawar Museum, Buddhism heritage sites in KP.
 Archaeology and Museums Director Dr Abdul Samad briefed the monks on the archaeological sites in Peshawar, Takht Bhai ruins, Buddhism, gallery of Buddhist statues, antiques and artefacts in the museum.

+He said there were over 6,000 archaeological and heritage sites in Khyber Pakhtunkhwa, where the research was being carried out to revive these sites properly.

 He said that Unesco had declared the Takht Bhai ruins a world heritage site in the year 1980, where thousands of ruins of Buddhism exist.
 Dr Abdul Samad said the government had taken several steps for attracting foreign tourists, scholars and researchers to the province.